How Much Data Does YouTube Use?

 Once you have this enabled, YouTube won’t play videos any higher than 480p on mobile data.
-You can lower the quality further if you don’t mind watching videos that may as well have been recorded with a potato.
+You can lower the quality further if you don’t mind the grainy experience.

 YouTube’s Autoplay feature keeps the videos coming even after you finish one.
-This can waste some data if it starts playing a video you didn’t want without you noticing, plus it adds distractions to YouTube.
+This can waste some data if it starts playing a video you didn’t want, plus it can add distractions to YouTube .

-To disable Autoplay, simply find the Autoplay slider at the Up next section below any video.
+To disable Autoplay, simply find the Autoplay slider in the Up next section below any video.
 Disable that, and YouTube will stop loading new videos on its own.